 - Group therapy.

 - Support group meetings.

 - Behavioral therapies to help those struggling with alcohol focus on identifying the root causes of their addiction.
 Learning and adopting healthy coping skills through behavioral therapy will help change past behaviors that were linked to the addiction and replace these behaviors with positive actions and thought patterns.9

 If you’re ready to seek treatment for alcoholism, American Addiction Centers (AAC) can help.
 Alcohol.org is a subsidiary of AAC, a nationwide provider of treatment centers and is available to chat with you about your treatment options.
-Our admissions navigators can be reached 24/7 at 1-888-685-5770 as some of these individuals have been in your shoes before, so they know what you’re going through.
+Our admissions navigators can be reached 24/7 at 1-888-685-5770 or get a text as some of these individuals have been in your shoes before, so they know what you’re going through.